-You must, include evidence that three independent quotes were obtained, or if this is not possible, e.g. there is only one supplier of a particular machine then additional evidence must be included to prove Rural Payments and Services - © Crown copyright that the costs quoted are reasonable, such as providing costs of similar types of equipment of a similar capacity but of a different make.
+You must, include evidence that three independent quotes were obtained, or if this is not possible, e.g. there is only one supplier of a particular machine then additional evidence must be included to prove that the costs quoted are reasonable, such as providing costs of similar types of equipment of a similar capacity but of a different make.